maroontress/StyleChecker/doc/rules/NullCheckAfterDeclaration.md

 - the type of the declared local variable is a nullable reference type
 - the expression of the initial value is nullable<sup>&dagger;</sup> (when the [nullable context][] is enabled)
 - the local variable is unused when it may be `null`

-> &dagger; If it is not `null`, the null check following the declaration makes
+> &dagger; If the initial value is always `null` or never `null`, the null check
-> no sense.
+> after the declaration makes no sense.

 Note that the default diagnostic severity of this analyzer is [Information][diagnostic-severity].